Lennie Sogoloff

 Leonard Sogoloff (November 24, 1923 – July 12, 2014) was a music club owner and jazz aficionado who owned and ran Lennie's on the Turnpike, a jazz club located on Route One North in Peabody, Massachusetts, from the mid-1950s to 1972.
 The Peabody location was lost in a fire in 1971 and the club was briefly located at a nearby Holiday Inn, and finally Village Green in Danvers.

-Sogoloff presented initially only a jukebox with jazz music on before blues and jazz musicians presented live from 1963.
-Jay Leno opened for the musical acts from January 1972 to September 1972.
+Sogoloff's club originally presented a jukebox featuring jazz music, before live musicians started performing in 1963.

 Live musical acts included Duke Ellington, Buddy Rich, Kris Kristofferson, Miles Davis, Dizzie Gillespie, and Stan Kenton.

+Comedian Jay Leno performed opening acts for musicians at the club during his early career, from January 1972 to September 1972.
+In 2009, Leno donated $100,000 to Salem State College for a scholarship fund in honor of Sologff and his wife.

 Sogoloff bequeathed his collection of memorabilia to Salem State University, including a number of photos.

+Personal life and death

+Sogoloff died of pneumonia on July 12, 2014, in Marblehead, Massachusetts at the age of 90.

 Sogoloff’s nephew is Chris Barron, the lead singer of the Spin Doctors.